 Defining a clean vehicle

-Birgit Matthiesen is the director of North American manufacturing at ArentFox Schiff LLP, a Washington D.C.-based law firm specializing in corporate law.
+Birgit Matthiesen is the director of North American manufacturing at ArentFox Schiff LLP.
+ArentFox Schiff is a Washington D.C.-based law firm specializing in corporate law.

-Just returning to her office after a campaign rally event, Matthiesen says she is “optimistic” by what she is seeing play out just down the road from her on Capitol Hill.
+Returning to her office after a campaign rally event, Matthiesen says she is “optimistic” by what she is seeing play out on Capitol Hill.

 “It levels the playing field,” says Matthiesen. “[The Canada-United States-Mexico Agreement (CUSMA)] is a reflection of the integration of that supply chain between Canada and the United States and, in many ways, Mexico.
 Any disruption of that integration is not good news.
 So, I think, Canadian suppliers in the clean vehicles sector should be should be heartened.”

-The concern held by Matthiesen is that due to the rapidly evolving nature of the technology the definition of a “clean vehicle” remains too broad.
-This is where leadership from Canada to inform and negotiate cross-border policy is critical; especially as the country is investing billions of dollars to retool the auto manufacturing sector to pivot to EVs.
+Matthiesen’s concern is that, due to the rapidly evolving nature of the technology, the definition of a “clean vehicle” remains too broad.
+This is where leadership from Canada to inform and negotiate cross-border EV policy with the U.S. is critical.
+Especially as the country is investing billions of dollars to retool the auto manufacturing sector to pivot to clean vehicles.

 “Canadian manufacturers do not want to make a vehicle or a part of a clean vehicle that doesn’t meet U.S. standards.
 A U.S. manufacturer who wants to sell into Canada doesn’t want to make two different products that comply with two different standards,” says Matthiesen.